mtykhenko/davinci-kata/architecture-decisions/0003-online-offline-selling.md

-# Selling offline and online in a fridge and kiosk
+# 3. Selling offline and online in a fridge and kiosk

+Date: 2020-10-29

 ## Status